aniketbwarhade/user-threads/README.md

 ---------------------
 1. Go to "one-one" folder.
 2. Create test.c file and write your code in it.
-3. Include "../thread.h" in your test.c file.
+3. Include "./thread.h" in your test.c file.
 4. Run command "make".
 5. Run "./test".

 Test Files:
 -----------
-test.c : Calculates sum of consecutive numbers from 1 to the number in command line arg 1 with arg 2 no of threads, along with implementation of lock and SIGSTOP, SIGCONT signals.
+test.c : Testing file which test the all implemented functionality of One-one model.